Mirko and Slavko: Background and history

-The creator of Mirko and Slavko, Desimir "Buin" Žižović (1920-1996), was born in the village of Gornji Branetići, Kingdom of Serbs, Croats, and Slovenes.
+The creator of Mirko and Slavko, Desimir "Buin" Žižović (1920-1996), was born in the village of Gornji Branetići, Serbia (at the time part of Kingdom of Serbs, Croats, and Slovenes).
 He spent most of World War II as a member of the Chetniks movement.
 There are different accounts about the circumstances of his joining the Chetniks: according to some, he joined the Chetniks voluntarily, while according to others, he was recruited against his will.
 It is certain that he spent some time under the command of Ljubo Novaković, before he was spotted by Dragiša Vasić, who sent him to work for the illegal newspaper Ravnogorski borac (Ravna Gora Fighter) as an illustrator.
 At the very end of the war, Žižović joined the Yugoslav Partisans.
 After the end of the war, he returned to his native village, where he painted and sculpted.
 For a period of time he worked as a designer in Titoplastika, a factory that produced packages for various products.
 He was spotted by Dečje novine editor-in-chiefs Srećko Jovanović as a self-taught, but talented artist, and got an opportunity to create illustrations for various Dečje novine publications for children.

 In the late 1950s, Dečje novine started publishing a series of historical comics entitled Nikad robom (Never a Slave).
-The series featured heroic stories from the history of South Slavic people: stories from Croatian–Slovene peasant revolt, First and Second Serbian Uprising, World War I etc. In the late 1950s, Dečje novine decided to introduce a comic about Yugoslav Partisans.
-In 1958, Žižović created the first episode of a comic about Yugoslav partisans.
+The series featured heroic stories from the history of South Slavic people: stories from Croatian–Slovene peasant revolt, First and Second Serbian Uprising, World War I etc. In the late 1950s, Dečje novine decided to introduce a comic about Yugoslav Partisans, and in 1958, Žižović created the first episode of the comic.
 The comic debuted on 25 November 1958 in the Dečije novine monthly children's magazine.
 The story initially featured only Mirko (who was, reputedly, modeled after Žižović's son), while Slavko was added to the story later. Žižović chose the names Mirko and Slavko because they were common in all parts of Yugoslavia.
-Serbian cartoonist Aleksandar Zograf and comic book artist and historian Zdravko Zupan were of the opinion that Mirko and Slavko was not created with the purpose of political indoctrination of the Yugoslav youth, and that it was primarily an action comic.